 You can add almost any flavoring to these rolls to add some extra pizazz!
 Just throw in the extra ingredients towards the end of kneading the dough.

-- Sweet Honey Dinner Rolls – The base recipe calls for a tiny bit of sugar but if you want sweeter rolls, add an extra 2 tablespoons of honey to the dough.
+- Sweet Honey Dinner Rolls – The base recipe calls for a tiny bit of honey but if you want sweeter rolls, add an extra 2 tablespoons of honey to the dough.

 - Cheesy Dinner Rolls – 1 cup shredded white cheddar cheese (parmesan is also delicious).